Recycled Water Strategic Plan

 The District completed a Recycled Water Facilities Master Plan in 2009 which focused on maximizing the utility of our Alpine County facilities.
 The new Strategic Plan will look holistically to determine feasibility, innovation opportunities, hurdles, solutions, possibilities, and new technologies to treat and maximize the beneficial use of recycled water.

-Recycled Water Facilities Master Plan (2009)
+See our Recycled Water Facilities Master Plan (2009) to the right.

 Location